4 ways to beat stress this Christmas

 When you feel yourself rushing around, pause, take three deep breaths and take it all in.
 Christmas can really be a magical time of year so allow yourself to experience some of that magic.
 Feel the feels, lick the spoon, stop frantically wrapping presents for a moment and simply enjoy the twinkling lights on the Christmas tree.
-Kids grow fast and years whirl past in a blur.
+Kids grow fast and years whirl past in a blur, so practice being present.

 Let the little things go

 For many people, Christmas is a time of family politics.
 It’s the season where those of us with perfectionist tendencies can really step up our game.
 It can also be a time of great expectation and subsequent disappointment.

 Go into Christmas prepared to let the little things go and even some of the big things.
 The kids will remember with delight, the year you burnt the turkey and the dog ate the decorations off the Christmas tree if you can laugh about it.
 Let’s face it, they are less likely to recall how the Christmas linen perfectly matched the wrapping paper.

 When it comes to family drama, be prepared to compromise.
 Just don’t compromise on your values.
 If you have healthy boundaries in place and are driven by your values, it's easier to know when to stand firm and when to walk away.